waimea-mtangitcharoen/300dtd-internationa-planning-website-project/docs/2-sprint-2-mvp.md

 Once the 'add" button is hit, user is taken back to the home page and the "New Group 8" can be display on the screen.
 However, I think i have chosen it to appear as ascending order, but it this is not convenient because if there are many groups, the user has to scroll to find the new group that has been added.
 It should be the first group on the very top after it has been added.

-The unique code should also be placed somewhere for the owner to see only.

-### Changes / Improvements
 This is when ordering the groups added have been fixed.
 The "New Group 9" is shown on the top of the group list.
 ![Alt text](create_group_2.gif)

-**PLACE SCREENSHOTS AND/OR ANIMATED GIFS OF THE IMPROVED SYSTEM HERE**

 ---